O1ahmad/ansible-role-fluentd/README.md

 #### Install

-`fluentd`can be installed using OS package management systems (e.g `apt`, `yum`) or as a stand-alone Ruby gem obtained from the official Ruby community gem hosting site.

-_The following variables can be customized to control various aspects of this installation process, ranging from software version and source location of binaries to the installation type (and ultimately, installation directory where they are stored):_

 `fluentd_user: <service-user-name>` (**default**: *fluentd*)
 - dedicated service user and group used by `fluentd` for privilege separation (see [here](https://www.beyondtrust.com/blog/entry/how-separation-privilege-improves-security) for details)